jacksonjunelee/godot/w06/d03/student/js_notes.md

   yes.
-- What are the main differences between JavaScript and most other languages? no concept of input/output
+- What are the main differences between JavaScript and most other languages? no concept of input/output it is prototypal
-- What are the types in JavaScript? numbers, strings, booleans, symbols, functions, objects(func, arr, date, RegExp), null, undefined
+- What are the types in JavaScript? numbers, strings, booleans, symbols (ECMA v6), objects(func, arr, date, RegExp), null, undefined, NaN

 - What is NaN?
   "undefined"